Peggy Carter (Marvel Cinematic Universe): Director of S.H.I.E.L.D. and later life

 Sometime later, Carter marries a man whom Steve Rogers saved from a Hydra base in World War II, and has two children with him.
 Carter's American niece Sharon Carter later becomes a S.H.I.E.L.D. agent.
 Meanwhile, Peggy Carter also conducts S.H.I.E.L.D. operations in collaboration with a man named "Braddock".

 By 1970, Carter serves as the Director of S.H.I.E.L.D.
 In 1989, Carter witnesses a confrontation between Hank Pym and Howard Stark over Stark's use of Pym Particles without Pym's knowledge, causing Pym to quit S.H.I.E.L.D.

-In 2014, the elderly Carter has developed Alzheimer's disease, and Rogers visits her, having come out of suspended animation a few years prior.
-Carter notes to Rogers that the world has changed.
-In 2016, Carter passes away in her sleep, and Sharon, Rogers and Sam Wilson attend her funeral.
+In 2014, Carter, who is now elderly, has developed Alzheimer's disease, and is living in a retirement home in Washington D.C..
+Rogers visits her, having come out of suspended animation a few years prior.
+Carter notes to Rogers that the world has changed and is surprised to see him.

+In 2016, Carter passes away in her sleep, and Sharon, Rogers, and Sam Wilson attend her funeral.

 Alternate versions

+Working at S.H.I.E.L.D.

+In an alternate identical-history 1970s, Director Carter is observed working at S.H.I.E.L.D.'s base at Camp Lehigh, New Jersey by a time-travelling Steve Rogers.

 Reunited with Steve Rogers

-In 2023, after completing the Time Heist and returning the Infinity Stones to their correct places in the timeline, Rogers chooses to stay with Carter in an alternate 1949, with the two enjoying a full married life together.
+In an alternate identical-history 1949, Carter was met by Earth 616-Steve Rogers.
+They got married and lived a happy life together.
+This claim was supported by directors Joe and Anthony Russo but has been contested by writers Christopher Markus and Stephen McFeely, who claim that Steve managed to break the film's time travel rules and live on Earth-616 with Peggy, possibly even being present at her funeral alongside his younger self.

+1988 Avengers vs. Ego

+In an alternate 1988, Carter, now-Director of S.H.I.E.L.D., together with Howard Stark, assembles a team composed of Bill Foster / Goliath, King T'Chaka of Wakanda, Wendy Lawson / Mar-Vell, Bucky Barnes / Winter Soldier and Hank Pym / Ant-Man to stop a young Peter Quill who returned to Earth after being reunited with his father, Ego.
+Carter and Stark aid the team in capturing Quill before Pym's daughter, Hope van Dyne, frees Quill.
+Carter later leads the attack on Ego and witness the defeat of his physical form at Quill's hands.
+Afterwards, Carter attends a victory party at Pym's house and joins the rest of the team in going after Ego's planetary form.